kirklandnuts/sql_de_mayo/installation_and_setup/README.md

 3. Take note of the name listed for your configured user, we'll be entering it into pgAdmin.

 Now that we have our username, lets return to pgAdmin and add a server
-1. From the pgAdmin dashboard, click `Add New Server`.
-You should see a window pop up.
+1. From the pgAdmin dashboard, click `Add New Server`, and you should see a window pop up.
 2. In the popup window, you should be in the `General` tab.
 Here, you can enter any name for your server into the `name` field, but let's go with `sql_de_mayo` for simplicity's sake.
 3. At the top of the popup window, click `Connection` to switch to that tab.
 Here, enter `localhost` into the `Host name/address` field.
 Additionally, in the `Username` field, replace `postgres` with the username you found in the previous section.
 Before clicking `save`, your window should look as follows (with your username in place of `timmy`):
 ![](img/connection_parameters.png)